(586) 243-4140

 Understanding the Charge

-In Michigan, domestic violence charges arise from allegations of assault or battery against a household member, spouse, former spouse, dating partner, or co-parent.
-These cases often begin with a 911 call during a heated moment — and once the police arrive, an arrest is almost guaranteed.
+In Michigan, a domestic violence charge comes from an accusation of assault or battery against someone close to you: a spouse or ex, a dating partner, a co-parent, or another household member.
+These cases often start with a 911 call in a heated moment.
+Once police show up, an arrest is almost certain.

 Potential Penalties